 Sam Seder. who often debates libertarians on the Majority Report, observed (Majority Report, 11/20/13 toward the end of the members-only half): "That's a nice philosophy, but that's not how the world works."

 This is true, except for calling it a "nice philosophy."
 It's not "nice" at all.
 That's because the Libertarian Menace is far more dangerous than the Communist Menace ever was.
-The reason: there's more corporate profit and money behind libertarianism; therefore the inevitable result is corporate domination of government.
+The reason: with less regulation and lower corporate taxes, there's more corporate profit and money behind libertarianism; therefore the inevitable result is corporate domination of government.
 We're practically there already and it's fascism.

 Some libertarians do complain about fascism, but because they profess to hate government control there's a false attribution that libertarians are for "freedom" and "liberty."
 For example, The Burning Platform has this and quotes, of all people, uber-libertarian Ron Paul.